gbengataylor/WebmethodsOnOCP/IntegrationServer/README.md

 oc get routes

-Log into the admin consoles using Administrator/manage
+Log into the admin consoles using Administrator/manage or whatever user/pass that has been setup for the Integration Server Agent